robinvanemden/Flappy---Kinect-Lock-in-Amplifier-demo/README.md

-# The Flappy Game - a Kinect Lock-in-Amplifier demo
+# Flappy - a Kinect Lock-in-Amplifier demo

 A Microsoft Windows Presentation Foundation (WPF) C# Kinect game that demonstrates the application and equivalence of digital Lock-in Feedback (LiF) versus analog Lock-in Amplification (LiA).